cirlabs/django-project-template/README.md

 After running the quick start above run `fab scaffold` to install the required node.js libraries and generate the templates needed for frontend development.

+**Note**: If you already have the npm modules installed, you can skip installing them by running `fab scaffold:skip-install`.

 ## Deployment
 This project assumes you have an Amazon S3 bucket where you host your apps.
 They are static apps with no database calls.